utsav0/daily-dev-tips/src/pages/posts/scss-import.md

 As you can see, we don't use an extension.

-We can ofcourse also import multiple files this way:
+We can of course also import multiple files this way:

 ```css
 @import 'reset';